datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

     ├── error_logs
     └── ria-layout-version

+Beyond datasets, the RIA store only contains the directory ``error_logs`` for error logging and the file ``ria-layout-version`` for a specification of the dataset tree layout in the store (last two lines in the code block above).
+If a second dataset gets published to the RIA store, it will be represented in a similar tree structure under its dataset ID.
+Note that subdatasets are not represented *underneath* another dataset, but are stored on the same hierarchy level as their superdataset in the RIA store.
-With this setup, the location of a particular dataset in the RIA store is dependent on its :term:`dataset ID`.
+With this setup, the location of a particular dataset in the RIA store is only dependent on its :term:`dataset ID`.
 As the dataset ID is universally unique, gets assigned to a dataset at the time of creation, and does not change across the life time of a dataset, no two different datasets could have the same location in a RIA store.

 .. findoutmore:: What if I don't have a dataset, but a git-annex repository?